harperreed/effigy.im/functions/readme.md

 ```

 If an ENS avatar is available for the provided Ethereum address or ENS name, the API will redirect to the avatar URL.

+## Rate Limiting

+To prevent abuse, the API is rate-limited.
+Each IP address is allowed up to 100 requests per 15 minutes.
+The rate limiting middleware automatically adds the following headers to the responses:

+- `X-RateLimit-Limit`: The maximum number of requests that the client is allowed to make in the current window.
+- `X-RateLimit-Remaining`: The number of requests remaining in the current window.
+- `X-RateLimit-Reset`: The time at which the current rate limit window resets.

 ## Technologies Used 🛠️